Mobile push notification service¶

 If you’re running Zulip 1.8.1 or newer, you can run the registration command:

 This command will print the registration data it would send to the mobile push notifications service, ask you to accept the terms of service, and if you accept, register your server.
-Otherwise, see the legacy signup instructions.
+If you have trouble, email firstname.lastname@example.org with the output of this command.

 If you or your users have already set up the Zulip mobile app, you’ll each need to log out and log back in again in order to start getting push notifications.